 If you're looking for turkey with beautiful crisp skin and tender, juicy meat that's seasoned all the way through, try a dry brine.
-All you do is coat the bird with a mixture of salt, sugar, and spices, and then chill it two to three days for the rub to penetrate the meat.
-To put it over the top for flavor, we've added a garlic-sage butter.
+All you do is coat the bird with a mixture of salt, sugar, and spices, and then chill it for two to three days to allow the rub to penetrate the meat.
+To put it over the top on flavor, we've added a garlic-sage butter.
 Be sure your turkey is thawed before applying the dry brine to the skin; otherwise, as the turkey thaws, the seasoning blend will weep.
 The recipe is a Yummly original created by David Bonom.

 - Remove turkey from refrigerator and let stand at room temperature for 1 hour.
-Preheat oven to 425°F.
+Preheat the oven to 425°F.